 Students enrolled in this course will gain an understanding of school district level human resource programs and how they apply to the building level.
 Topics in this course include employee recruitment, selection, and termination; personnel evaluation and supervision; special students; and special services.
 Additionally, models of staff development will be addressed in this course as well as in courses EDUC 723 and 759.
 Site-based related activities will be included in this course.
-Prerequisite: admission to the Educational Leadership program.
+Restricted to students admitted to the Wisconsin educational leadership program.